It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Each vehicle is immaculately maintained and presented in thematic sections, making it easy to explore Monaco’s connection to both luxury and motorsport heritage.

-I’m not even that into cars and was impressed by all the interesting vehicles in the museum
+I’m not even that into cars and was impressed by all the interesting vehicles in the museum.

 And since it’s just near Fontvieille Harbor, the museum pairs perfectly with a stroll along the waterfront or a visit to nearby cafés.